verbb/formie/packages/docs/browser/behavior/javascript-events.md

 });
 ```

-#### The `formie:payment:authorize:error` event
+#### The `formie:payment:authorize:error` Event

-The event that is triggered when the payment authorization flow fails.
+The event that is triggered when the payment authorisation flow fails.

 ```js
 document.addEventListener('formie:payment:authorize:error', (event) => {